cbg-ethz/PrimerID/README.md

 ./configure SEQAN_INCLUDEDIR=<PATH TO SEQAN> CXX=clang++
 make -j2
 ```
-We have used Clang as CXX compiler here; GCC should also work.
+We have used Clang as CXX compiler here; GCC should work equally well.

 ## Retrieving the data
 Download the data by performing